fenske/fenske/README.md

 DevSkills a bootstrapped project and I'm currently running it solo.

-I also [hang out on Twitter](https://twitter.com/fenskexyz) where I post behind-the-scenes of working on DevSkills.
+I also [hang out on Twitter](https://twitter.com/fenskexyz) where I post the behind-the-scenes of working on DevSkills.